-In order for you to be eligible to receive Social Security disability benefits, you must suffer from an injury or illness which prevents you from working in any capacity.
+For you to be eligible to receive Social Security disability benefits, you must suffer from an injury or illness which prevents you from working in any capacity.
 In other words, you must not be able to take part in a substantial gainful activity because of your injury/illness.

 Proving that you are unable to work in any capacity can oftentimes be an uphill battle.
 Moreover, you will need to have a healthcare provider on board in your case.
 The healthcare provider must be able to state, to a reasonable degree of medical certainty, that your injury or illness prevents you from working.
 Likewise, Social Security will require a disability claims examiner to complete a Residual Functional Capacity (RFC) assessment form.

 If you believe that you may be entitled to Social Security disability benefits, it is important that you have knowledgeable legal help on your side.
-An experienced California Social Security disability attorney can assist you with pursuing your disability claim and gathering the necessary documentation that you will need for your claim to be successful.
+An experienced OC Social Security disability attorney can assist you with pursuing your disability claim and gathering the necessary documentation that you will need for your claim to be successful.

 Determining Your Ability to Work